-Banana is known as an instant source of energy because it is rich in potassium that helps the body to convert the sugar into energy.
+Banana is known as an instant source of energy because it is rich in potassium that helps the body convert sugar into energy.
 It also has a good dose of natural sugars such as fructose, glucose and sucrose that aids to provide energy to the body.
-Apart from this banana is also rich in protein, carbohydrates, vitamin B, vitamin C, fiber, omega-3 fatty acids etc., which help in eliminating the feeling of fatigue and tiredness.
+Apart from this, banana is also rich in protein, carbohydrates, vitamin B, vitamin C, fibre, omega-3 fatty acids, etc., which help in eliminating the feeling of fatigue and tiredness.

-Yogurt is a good source of proteins, carbohydrates and probiotics and all these may prove to be effective in dealing with any kind of low energy problems or tiredness.
-You may either consume un-flavoured yoghurt, or if you like to add flavour, you may add some chopped fruits too.
+Yoghurt is a good source of proteins, carbohydrates and probiotics, and all these may prove to be effective in dealing with any kind of tiredness.
+You may either consume unflavoured yoghurt or, if you like to add flavour, you may add some chopped fruits too.
 It is great for digestion and keeps it functioning effectively.

 When to Consult the Doctor?

-If you have made all the possible efforts to control and cure your breastfeeding fatigue and you may find it difficult to get over it, we recommend that you seek medical help for the same.
-It may be because of any underlying medical condition or any kind of nutritional deficiency.
-If you have symptoms of some medical condition such as mastitis, breast engorgement or other such condition, your doctor may advise you medication for the same.
-However, if the fatigue is due to some nutritional deficiencies, then your doctor may prescribe you supplements accordingly.
-In some cases, postpartum OCD, postpartum depression and other such mental ailments may cause fatigue too.
-Talk to a doctor if you feel any abnormal symptoms or you are not able to manage your fatigue.
+If you have made all the possible efforts to control and cure your breastfeeding fatigue, but you still find it difficult to get over it, we recommend that you seek medical help for the same.
+It may be because of some underlying medical condition or any kind of nutritional deficiency.
+If you have symptoms of conditions such as mastitis, breast engorgement, etc., your doctor may advise you medication for the same.
+However, if the fatigue is due to nutritional deficiencies, your doctor may prescribe you supplements accordingly.
+In some cases, postpartum OCD, postpartum depression and other such mental ailments may cause fatigue, too.
+Talk to a doctor if you feel any abnormal symptoms, or you are not able to manage your fatigue.